makersinchicago/makersinchicago.org/README.md

 ### Managing the Data

 Currently, the data lives throughout markdown files in the directory folder.
-The categories are managed by folders.
-Creating a markdown file in a folder will list a new organization categorized as the named of that folder.
+Folders manage the categories.
+Creating a markdown file in a folder will list a new organization categorized as that folder's name.
 Creating a new folder would create a new category.
-The markdown files contain metadeta for the organizations and should follow this pattern:
+The markdown files contain metadata for the organizations and should follow this pattern:

 ```
 title: